Granthem History, Family Crest & Coats of Arms

 Early Notables of the Granthem family (pre 1700)

-Migration of the Granthem family to Ireland
+Migration of the Granthem family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Granthem were among those contributors: John Grantham arrived in Pennsylvania in 1772; another John settled in New England in 1778; Peter Grantham settled in New York in 1807; James Grantham arrived in Philadelphia in 1851.